 And what about cleaning them?

 Seems a bit counter intuitive but a robot vacuum cleaner will need a little clean every now and then, too.
 The good news is that the dual multi-surface brushes – a feature on ALL Roomba vacs – are tangle-free which aims to reduce brush maintenance (hurrah) but it would always be best to check-in on them once in a while to ensure they don't get caught up.

 And the bin will need an empty and the filter will need a clean a little more frequently so it keeps performing well on the floor.

 How much will an iRobot Roomba cost me?

 As impressive as this all may sound, they aren't as out of reach as you may think.
 There's a design and price point to suit everyone.
-Models such as those in the 600 series start from just $180.
-As with anything, the more you spend the more features you get with the best performance possible since each model has been built on over the years.
+Models such as those in the 600 series start from around $200.
+As with anything, the more you spend the more features you get with the best performance possible since each model has been built on over the years, with the to models stretching to over $1,000.
 This does not mean to say that the more affordable vac at the lower end of the pay scale isn't worth it by any means, it just depends what you want.

 But keep a lookout for those Roomba Black Friday deals – you could pick up a bargain!